ethsana/sana-docs/docs/access-the-sana/pinning.md

 ```

 Now, even if our chunks are deleted, they will be repaired in the
-network by our local Bee node and will always be available to the
+network by our local Ant node and will always be available to the
-whole swarm!
+whole sana!